django/deps/draft/0008-black.rst

      example, the date and time formats files were noted as possible problems.
      Exclude these files with ``# fmt: off`` and ``# fmt: on`` comments.

-   * Run Black on the entire Django code repository and make a single commit.
+   * Run Black on the entire Django code repository and make a single commit, which will look like this: https://github.com/hermansc/django/pull/1.

      Since the change will be fully automated, there won't be anything to review, so it's easier to make just one commit.
 That commit will be easy to identify as non-significant in the future.